rtmigo/prefnotifiers_flutter/README.md

 # prefnotifiers

-This library makes it easy to use [shared_preferences](https://pub.dev/packages/shared_preferences) with state management libraries like [provider](https://pub.dev/packages/provider) or `ValueListenableBuilder` widgets.
+This library helps to wrap individual [shared_preferences](https://pub.dev/packages/shared_preferences) into `ValueNotifier` objects.

+This fits well into the paradigm of data models.
+Models make data readily available to widgets.

 ## Why turn preferences into objects?